 - Obsessive-compulsive disorders and its related conditions are characterised by thoughts that are intrusive and obsessive that trigger certain compulsive behaviors.
 These behaviors are done in order to “alleviate” the said anxiety.
 For instance, some people with OCD tend to do excessive exercise in order to alleviate their worry about their size.

 - Stressor-and trauma-related disorders are anxiety connected to the experience of a trauma, such as an accident or a loss, or a stressor, such as going to college or moving.

 Anxiety is something everyone has felt at some point in their lives, and as such we may have developed our own ways of coping with our personal fears and worries throughout the years.
 Unfortunately, sometimes these “strategies” don’t work, and anxiety can feel too overpowering to manage.
 If it ever comes to a point that anxiety is becoming too intense or overwhelming, it’s important you try to seek help.
-Please don’t hesitate approaching Act of Living and getting in touch with our psychologists, as they’re equipped with the kind of training and experience that may help you find better solutions for your anxiety woes.
+Please don’t hesitate in contacting ACT of Living and seeking help from our psychologists, as they’re equipped with the kind of training and experience that may help you find better solutions for your anxiety woes.